- Why are parents strict

 - demand their child to adhere blindly to their expectations

-- do not allow questioning of authority
+- do not allow their child to question parental authority

 - punish severely for violation of any rules